VektrexElectronicSystems/SpikeSafePythonSamples/instrument_examples/run_pulsed/README.md

 - **Ramp Rate:** Default.
 Voltage will ramp as fast as 10V/sec.
 Current will ramp as fast as 1A/sec.

 ### Current Output
-- In addition to seeing the current ramp in the figure above, one can expect to see the following current modifications when running this Pulsed Dynamic sequence.
+- One can expect to see the following current pulse train when running this Pulsed Dynamic sequence.
+Note the changes in Set Current, On Time, and Off Time.
 This image was acquired by measuring output current using a TCPA300 Current Probe into a MDO3024 Mixed Domain Oscilloscope

 ![](Pulsed_Dynamic_Adjustments.png)